Xilinx/Xilinx_Kria_KV260_Workshop/Part 3: Running through AA1.md

 ### AI Tasks
 If you want to perform AI-inference on your video feed (live or recorded), you can add an AI task.

-AA1 comes with three different options for AI tasks:
+AA1 comes with three preloaded options for AI tasks:
 1. facedetect
 2. ssd
 3. refinedet